-There are seven areas of learning and development all important and all inter-connected.
-These consist of three-prime areas:
+There are seven areas of learning and development which are all important and all interconnected.
+These consist of three prime areas:

-- Communication and Language (Listening and Attention, Speaking and Understanding). - Physical development (Moving and Handling & Self Care) - Personal, Social and Emotional developments (Managing feelings & behaviour, Making Relationships, Self-confidence & Self-awareness).
+- Communication and Language (Listening, Attention & Understanding and Speaking). - Physical development (Fine and Gross Motor Skills) - Personal, Social and Emotional developments (Self-Regulation, Managing Self and Building Relationship).